muratdzn/muratdzn.github.io/index.md

 ---

 # persona’l
 I have improved myself in many ways.
-So I am a Tree shape person.
 I have a `vantage point` of view.
 I always like to come up with new ideas and to be different.
 I want to turn `ideas` into products.
 And I am a good `problem solver`.

 # techSkills

 I've been a `mobile application business analyst` for the last 4 years.
-I am thinking about business processes, from designing to testing.
+I am thinking about business about fom designing to testing, also developing.

-Also I am a technical person as I come from a technical `engineering background`.
+I am a technical person as I come from a technical `engineering background`.

 Object oriented programming in any language and MVC or like architectural patterns are privileged for me.
 I’m interested in `Node.js` for web projects and apis, express.js, socket.io. etc. and `Mongodb` as nosql..